uberspark/uberspark/docs/nextgen-toolkit/contrib-guide/bridges.rst

    for further details on the |uspark| bridge manifest JSON file format and bridge node and field descriptions

-4. For bridges supported via containers, add The bridge dockerfile and other dockerfile build scripts within the bridge source directory
+4. For bridges supported via containers, add the bridge dockerfile and other dockerfile build scripts within the bridge source directory.

+   ..  note::  The bridge dockerfile *must* use a specific template
+               for the specific container architecture and distribution.
+               Templates for Ubuntu and Alpine distributions for ``amd64`` architecture can be found within:
+               ``src-nextgen/bridges/common/container/amd64``.
+               Copy the relevant ``.template`` file to the bridge
+               |ubersparkbridgedff| and customize sections labeled
+               as *CUSTOMIZABLE* with the bridge specific details and commands.